 Preparation & Application

-Adequate surface preparation is a vital prerequisite for ensuring the quality and longevity of metalcoatings.
+Adequate surface preparation is necessary to make sure your paint or other coating adhears to your surface.
 Mill scale, dirt, laser scale, rust, heat-treat scale, grease, and dust interfere with paint and coatings’ adhesion to structural steel and must be removed before steel members can be coated.

 Cleaning can be done with chemicals or abrading or bead-blasting the surface.
 Using a rust-inhibiting primer will also need to be used.
 Applying paint directly to unprepared areas can mean that the paint topcoat has nothing to successfully adhere to.